andrewt3000/MachineLearning/neuralNets.md

 <img src="https://github.com/andrewt3000/MachineLearning/blob/master/img/nn.png" height='250px' width='250px'/>

-### Features / Input
-[Features](https://en.wikipedia.org/wiki/Feature_(machine_learning)) - measurable property being observed.
-In neural net context, it's the input layer to a neural network.
-Features can be raw data such as pixel brightness in computer vision tasks.

-Feature selection - The process of choosing the features.
-It is important to pick features that correlate with the output.

 ### Training Data
 Training data with a larger number of diverse examples reduces likelihood of overfitting.